 to False, all users can use the service.

 true ADGroup Specify which Active Directory Security Group users have to be members of in order to use the service.
+If the scheduler service is used, the user that runs as that will need to be part of the group as well.
 RemoteSSISOperators

 - Save the file and restart the service to apply your changes.